List of war crimes: 2008–2009 Gaza War

-2009 Sri Lankan Civil War
+1983 - 2009 Sri Lankan Civil War

 There are allegations that war crimes were committed by the Sri Lankan military and the rebel Liberation Tigers of Tamil Eelam during the Sri Lankan Civil War, particularly during the final months of the conflict in 2009.
 The alleged war crimes include attacks on civilians and civilian buildings by both sides; executions of combatants and prisoners by the government of Sri Lanka; enforced disappearances by the Sri Lankan military and paramilitary groups backed by them; acute shortages of food, medicine, and clean water for civilians trapped in the war zone; and child recruitment by the Tamil Tigers.

 A panel of experts appointed by UN Secretary-General (UNSG) Ban Ki-moon to advise him on the issue of accountability with regard to any alleged violations of international human rights and humanitarian law during the final stages of the civil war found "credible allegations" which, if proven, indicated that war crimes and crimes against humanity were committed by the Sri Lankan military and the Tamil Tigers.
 The panel has called on the UNSG to conduct an independent international inquiry into the alleged violations of international law.
 The Sri Lankan government has denied that its forces committed any war crimes and has strongly opposed any international investigation.
 It has condemned the UN report as "fundamentally flawed in many respects" and "based on patently biased material which is presented without any verification".

-2011–present: Syrian civil war
+2011–Present: Syrian civil war

 International organizations have accused the Syrian government, ISIL and other opposition forces of severe human rights violations, with many massacres occurring.
 Chemical weapons have been used many times during the conflict as well.
 The Syrian government is reportedly responsible for the majority of civilian casualties and war crimes, often through bombings.
 In addition, tens of thousands of protesters and activists have been imprisoned and there are reports of torture in state prisons.
 Over 470,000 people were killed in the war by 2017.

-2015–present: Kurdish–Turkish conflict
+2015–2025: Kurdish–Turkish conflict

 According to the U.S. State Department 2016 Human Rights Report, in February 2016, Turkish security forces killed at least 130 people, including unarmed civilians, who had taken shelter in the basements of three buildings in the town of Cizre.
 A domestic NGO, The Human Rights Association (HRA), said the security forces killed more than 300 civilians in the first eight months of 2016.
 In March 2017, the United Nations voiced "concern" over the Turkish government's operations and called for an independent assessment of the "massive destruction, killings and numerous other serious human rights violations" against the ethnic Kurdish minority.